 In the French as well as the Russian language, a bow tie translates to butterfly.
 Ladies and Gents we have a butterfly on a butterfly photograph here which is amusing and fun to think about.
+This humorous wedding detail photograph is my favorite because it is light, natural and hilarious (if you know French or Russian).

 After their wedding ceremony, on a cold and breezy day in Moscow, our newlyweds released a number of beautiful butterflies to commemorate their union.
 99% of them ended up on our bride.
 One peculiar and curious little butterfly decided to land on our groom’s bow tie and stay there for a while.
 I think it was posing for me as I took a dozen shots.
 I'm lucky I had enough time to capture this humorous moment.